-Project C07, Creating Health Futures
+Creating Health Futures

 Project Summary

 The sub-project will examine public-health-policy planning as a means to create a better future for the rural population and investigate the impact of various international models and the influence of transnational actors.
 It will also study how these new approaches were further developed by Tanzanian health politicians and doctors on the ground.
 A geographical focus will be the regional development in the Kilombero District, and particularly its health centre in Ifakara.
 Ifakara lies in the SAGCOT corridor, and the sub-project will thus contribute to the understanding of the history of rural and agricultural planning in one of the key areas of the CRC.
 The project generally highlights the connection between future planning, (changing) concepts of social welfare, and political legitimation.
-As a possible ongoing project for the third phase of the CRC, the research of the sub-project will address Tanzania as an important centre for the further development of South African and Namibian health-reform plans and will focus on the transnational development of health planning in Eastern and Southern Africa until 1990/94.

-Research region: Tanzania
+Research Regions: Namibia (KAZA), Tanzania

-1. How was the Tanzanian health system being planned; how did government and TANU argue?
+• How was the Tanzanian health system being planned; how did government and TANU argue?

-3. What problems and challenges arose, including in connection with the relocations through the Ujamaa programme?
+• What problems and challenges arose, including in connection with the relocations through the Ujamaa programme?

-4. How did the country’s postcolonial elites and representatives of development agencies from abroad collaborate in efforts to control specific diseases?
+• How did the country’s postcolonial elites and representatives of development agencies from abroad collaborate in efforts to control specific diseases?

-5. Did the fight against certain diseases bring together otherwise antagonistic actors?
+• Did the fight against certain diseases bring together otherwise antagonistic actors?

 Publications